 Although a cruise ship’s own excursions are often more expensive than trips offered by private operators, sometimes it’s worth paying a little extra for exclusive tours and experiences that can’t be found elsewhere.

-Viking River Cruises’ ‘Hermitage Behind Closed Doors’ excursion gives passengers an exclusive insider’s peek at one of the world’s greatest art collections, without having to jostle your way through the usual crowds.
+For instance, the Viking River Cruises ‘Hermitage Behind Closed Doors’ excursion gives passengers an exclusive insider’s peek at one of the world’s greatest art collections, without having to jostle your way through the usual crowds.

 With today’s travellers seeking to meet the locals and experience the authentic lifestyle of their chosen destination, the demand for immersive shore excursions has never been higher.

-Always eager to innovate, luxury line Silversea will soon be launching its SALT (Sea And Land Taste) programme, taking passengers out to meet chefs and mingle with communities as they learn more about local cultures via their cuisines.
+Always eager to innovate, luxury line Silversea boasts its S.A.L.T (Sea And Land Taste) programme, taking passengers out to meet chefs and mingle with communities as they learn more about local cultures via their cuisines.

 Another trailblazer is Crystal, whose ‘You Care, We Care’ voluntourism programme offers unique opportunities for cruise passengers to get involved in a wide range of community-based conservation projects.